gstcoursera/Getting-and-Cleaning-Data-Course/CodeBook.md

 11. Merge data back to *labels*
 12. Set appropriate column names to *subjects* and *labels* as: *subject* and *activity*
 13. Combine *subjects*, *labels* and *data* to new variable: *combined*
-14. Load the required library *reshape*
+14. Load the required library *reshape2*
 15. Melt data using *combined* and by *subject* and *activity* to variable: *newData*
 16. Create the new final dataset: *tidyData*
 17. Export *tidyData* dataset to file: *tidyData.txt* (removed quotes from column names)